Updated November 13, 2020

-In response to the COVID-19 pandemic, the State of Maine has instituted policies for some out-of-state visitors that may affect your visit to our community, and all other communities in Maine, this year.
-Please keep the following information in mind as you finalize travel plans for 2020.
+In response to the COVID-19 pandemic, the State of Maine has instituted policies for some out-of-state visitors, or Maine residents returning to the state, that may affect your visit to our community.
+Please keep the following information in mind as you finalize travel plans.

 What To Do When You Arrive